sambattis/InnovateHacks/README.md

 # InnovateHacks
 General todo (ranked in priority)

-Finish optimization problem (fix variable problem, then finish writing calculateStrength)
+Reduce number of times button must be pressed to work successfully

 X, Y coordinate and frequency boxes side by side underneath each place, all labeled in placeholder text

 Make everything tidy